Olatubosun/rocksdb.docs/Block-cache-analysis-and-simulation-tools.md

 | Block offset in the SST file | unsigned long  | |

 # Cache Simulations
 We support running cache simulators using both RocksDB built-in caches and caching policies written in python.
+The cache simulator replays the trace and reports the miss ratio given a cache capacity and a caching policy.

-## RocksDB Cache Simulators
+## RocksDB Cache Simulations
 To replay the trace and evaluate alternative policies, we first need to provide a cache configuration file.
 An example file contains the following content:
 ```
 lru,0,0,16M,256M,1G,2G,4G,8G,12G,16G,1T